 Kerin Murillo scores one of his team-leading 18 goals against Davies in a 6-3 victory for Cranston East in the fall of 2017.

-Cranston East Head Coach
+Varsity Head Coach

-Head Coach Richard Grenier will be entering his 6th year at the helm of the Thunderbolt Soccer Program.
-In 25 years as a Soccer Coach in the RIIL, he has recorded over 250 RISCA victories and a career record of 280.124.79.
+Head Coach Richard Grenier is in his 6th year at the helm of the Thunderbolt Soccer Program.
+In 25 years as a Soccer Coach in the RIIL, he has recorded over 250 RISCA victories and a career record of 280-124-79.
 He has directed his teams to 24 playoff appearances, 9 sportsmanship awards, 6 state final appearances, 3 state championships, 15 semi-final appearances and 10 Cranston "City Cup" Championships out of 14 games played.
 He has the distinction of being the only RISCA coach in the history of Rhode Island Boys' Soccer to have three different teams (Cranston West Falcons in 1996, West Warwick Wizards in 2007 & Cranston East Thunderbolt in 2014) awarded the RISOA (soccer officials) Team Sportsmanship Award, as well as three different schools win State Championships (Cranston West in 1996, West Warwick in 2004 & Cranston East in 2017).